lalomartins/interaction-builder/README.md

 Interaction Builder is a DSL for writing conversations in games.
 You can use it to write branching dialogue, and use that in a game engine.

+It is inspired by [Yarn Spinner](https://www.yarnspinner.dev/), which is highly recommended if you're developing in anything but Kotlin (or possibly JVM).
+However, when I started writing a Yarn Spinner runtime for Kotlin, I realized one thing Kotlin is known for is being “the queen of DSLs”, so it would probably be easier and more intuitive to write a DSL instead.

+No code is taken from or based on Yarn Spinner in any way, but some of the examples are adapted from theirs.

 Okay, here's a simple example.

 ```kotlin